labstructbioinf/edi/docs/first_steps.md

     **Important:** in case of lost password or other technical difficulties related to the **entry node** (not compute nodes) please reach out to the IT department at CeNT UW - address: <code>it @ cent.uw.edu.pl</code>.

-    Include the <code>[sih-61]</code> prefix in the message title and add Janek and Staszek to CC.
+    Include the <code>[sih-61]</code> prefix in the message title and add cluster administrators @Kamil and @Staszek in CC.

 !!!
 Information
-    **Please note that for now password changes on each of the compute nodes and the entry node are not synced.**
+    **Please note that password changes on each of the compute nodes and the entry node are synced.
+It is advised to change your initially obtained password after first login.**

-    The centralized authentication system will be introduced in near future.

 ### **Connecting via SSH**
 Connections to the EDI cluster are handled via SSH protocol.
 See the figure below